RishiDeKayne/RishiDeKayne/README.md

 -I have worked on a variety of organisms including: 🦈 🦠 🍄 🌴 🐟
 -Among other things I currently work on the evolution of supergenes in 🦋

-To find out more about me and my project you can visit my website[website] or find me on twitter[twitter]
+To find out more about me and my project you can visit my [website] or find me on [twitter]

 I primarily code in:
 <p float="left">